 If any member has two or more unexcused absences within a year from a pre-scheduled meeting, that person will be notified that their membership will be terminated after one more unexcused absence within the following year, and the recommendation for removal as a Council member will be forwarded to the Governor’s Office once the Council has determined the absences are, indeed, unexcused.

-An Executive Team consisting of at least two of the following will be established: The Chair, Vice Chair, Executive Director and/or DSE staff.
+An Executive Team consisting of at least two of the following will be established: The Chair, Vice Chair, and/or Executive Director and/or DSE staff.
 This Executive Team will have the authority to act on behalf of the SILC in administrative matters.
+In the event the Executive Team is not available, an Officer shall stand-in for them.
+If an Officer is not available, a regular SILC member will then be considered.
 Examples of such administrative matters include, but are not necessarily limited to budget allocations, outside and internal complaints, time-sensitive communication and correspondence, and any other NV SILC matter that requires an immediate or urgent response.
 Any Executive Team action(s) that may impact the full Council will be reviewed at the next scheduled NV SILC meeting, and no action may be executed without at least two members of the Executive Team’s prior approval.

 If any violation of the code of ethics occurs, the Executive Team of the Council will hold a private meeting to determine the severity of the offense.
 They may or may not be in the following succession: